A-B Tech, Local Agencies Look For Law Enforcement Applicants

 “We’re short a few people, but we look for quality people,” Hendersonville Police Lt.
 Kenneth Hipps said.

 Just this week, the Asheville Police Department reopened the lobby at its headquarters.
-The lobby been closed since May because of staffing shortages.
+The lobby has been closed since May because of staffing shortages.

 “We’re seeing across the state and even across the nation a decrease in interest in law enforcement,” A-B Tech Director of Law Enforcement Training Marty McNeely said.